Sultana-akther20/project-quiz/README.md

 ### Known bugs and unfixed
 I have used a message to appear on the screen after typing username and pressing submit but when I do this for the first time it doesn't show the message and take me to the quiz page straight way and if I submit second time, it shows the message by using the username.
 I tried to fix this but couldn't.
 So I have address this to fix this in future.

+### Favicon
+I used favicon to make the logo of my website.
 ### content
 Content was written by me but I have got lots of ideas and helps to create this website.
 I have document this below and I have got instruction box idea from w3schools and changed the things related to my project.
 ### get helps from